Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 • Stock sale: Goodwill is bundled into the total stock value, with the entire transaction taxed as a capital gain.

-Here’s a full overview of how goodwill is treated for sellers in asset versus stock sales:
+Here’s a full overview of how goodwill is taxed in an asset sale versus a stock sale:

 Asset sale